-3. Regional rounds shall be neutral site as determined by mutual agreement or coin toss.

-B. Baseball and Softball

-- 1. All divisions - 2.
+- 3. Regional rounds shall be neutral site as determined by mutual agreement or coin toss. - B. Baseball and Softball - 1.
+All divisions - 2.
 Higher seed shall be the home team until the Regional round. - a) Exception: If a four (4) seed and a five (5) seed are matched in the bracket, this game shall be a neutral site contest. - 3.
-Regional rounds shall be neutral site as determined by mutual agreement or coin toss.

-C. Fall Soccer and Winter Soccer

-- 1. All divisions - 2.
-Higher seed shall be the home team until the Regional round. - a) Exception: If a four (4) seed and a five (5) seed are matched in the bracket, this game shall be a neutral site contest. - b) Regional rounds shall be neutral site as determined by mutual agreement or coin toss.

-D. Game sites in Football for ALL Divisions

-- 1. 11 Man Football

-- a) The higher ranked team is home in the Area round,

-- b) after that, games to be played at a neutral site,

-- (1) by mutual agreement or

-- (2) coin toss,

-- c) until TAPPS schedules the site.

-- d) If a District Champion gets a bye in the first round, they are NOT home team in second round;

-- e) game must be neutral site by

-- (1) agreement or

-- (2) coin toss.

-2. 6 Man Football

-- a) the higher ranked team is home in the first round only

-- b) after that, games to be played at a neutral site,

-- (1) by mutual agreement or

-- (2) coin toss,

-- c) until TAPPS schedules the site.

-- d) District Champs receiving a bye in the first round, are NOT home team in second round; game must be neutral site by

-- (1) agreement or

-- (2) coin toss.

-E. Playoff Bracket Format

-- 1. In Playoff Brackets, other than football, the 50% rule will be used to determine playoff qualifiers from each district when possible. - 2.
-Numbers will be rounded up to achieve 50% representation form the district (ie. 7 teams in the district would have 4 representatives) - Teams will be added to insure the brackets are set on a 12 team, 16 team, 24 team, or 32 team bracket. - b) If a team that would not have qualified for the playoffs under the above 50% rule is placed in the bracket, that team may opt to withdraw from the playoffs prior to the first round games without penalty.
+Regional rounds shall be neutral site as determined by mutual agreement or coin toss. - C. Fall Soccer and Winter Soccer - 1.
+All divisions - 2.
+Higher seed shall be the home team until the Regional round. - a) Exception: If a four (4) seed and a five (5) seed are matched in the bracket, this game shall be a neutral site contest. - b) Regional rounds shall be neutral site as determined by mutual agreement or coin toss. - D. Game sites in Football for ALL Divisions - 1.
+11 Man Football - a) The higher ranked team is home in the Area round, - (1) Exception: If a four (4) seed and a five (5) seed are matched in the bracket, this game shall be a neutral site contest. - b) after that, games to be played at a neutral site, - (1) by mutual agreement or - (2) coin toss, - c) until TAPPS schedules the site. - d) If a District Champion gets a bye in the first round, they are NOT home team in second round; - e) game must be neutral site by - (1) agreement or - (2) coin toss. - 2.
+6 Man Football - a) the higher ranked team is home in the first round only - b) after that, games to be played at a neutral site, - (1) by mutual agreement or - (2) coin toss, - c) until TAPPS schedules the site. - d) District Champs receiving a bye in the first round, are NOT home team in second round; game must be neutral site by - (1) agreement or - (2) coin toss. - E. Playoff Bracket Format - 1.
+In Playoff Brackets, other than football, the 50% rule will be used to determine playoff qualifiers from each district when possible. - 2.
+Numbers will be rounded up to achieve 50% representation form the district (ie. 7 teams in the district would have 4 representatives) - a) Teams will be added to insure the brackets are set on a 12 team, 16 team, 24 team, or 32 team bracket.

-- (1) This decision must be made prior to district certification and no team shall be advanced in the district rankings to take this position. - (2) However, once entering the playoffs a team must complete the postseason - c) In all brackets where possible, at least one team shall not make the playoffs. - d) In the event byes are necessary, they shall be assigned - (1) To district champions first - (2) with geography of the first round in consideration. - (a) If there are no eligible opponents in the neighboring districts, then teams shall not be selected in the opposite half of the bracket to fill the bye. - (b) Teams from the same district will not be placed in the bracket to alleviate the bye. - (3) Last resort shall be a coin toss to determine which district shall get byes.
+- b) If a team that would not have qualified for the playoffs under the above 50% rule is placed in the bracket, that team may opt to withdraw from the playoffs prior to the first round games without penalty. - (1) This decision must be made prior to district certification and no team shall be advanced in the district rankings to take this position. - (2) However, once entering the playoffs a team must complete the postseason - c) In all brackets where possible, at least one team shall not make the playoffs. - d) In the event byes are necessary, they shall be assigned - (1) To district champions first - (2) with geography of the first round in consideration. - (a) If there are no eligible opponents in the neighboring districts, then teams shall not be selected in the opposite half of the bracket to fill the bye. - (b) Teams from the same district will not be placed in the bracket to alleviate the bye. - (3) Last resort shall be a coin toss to determine which district shall get byes.